 It's not just typical carb-heavy foods like bread and bagels that you have to watch out for when you have diabetes.
 One medium banana, for instance, has a staggering 27 grams of carbs and requires a hefty dose of insulin.
 And mango?
 Just one cup of the cut fruit has 28 grams of carbohydrates.
 But these aren't things that you think about too often until you're living with diabetes and you need to monitor your intakes.

-Not everyone with diabetes needs to take insulin.
+But not everyone with type 2 diabetes needs to take insulin.

 The symptoms aren't always obvious.